Gravitational quantum dynamics: a geometrical perspective: Gravitational field equation for deterministic quantum trajectories in Finsler space

-\paragraph{The interacting field contribution.} Even though a thorough investigation of the extension of the energy-momentum tensor to the tangent bundle TM goes beyond the scope of this work, it is simple to give a flavour of its implications by looking at the extended electromagnetic field theory.
+Even though a thorough investigation of the extension of the energy momentum tensor to the tangent bundle $TM_0$ goes beyond the scope of this work, we can give a flavour of its implications by looking at the extended electromagnetic field theory.
 In the case of charged particles, the electromagnetic interaction is mediated through the action of the 4-vector potential $A(x)$.
-In Finsler space, $A(x)$ acquires an extra dependence on the velocity variables and its components, $A(x,y)$, are 0-homogeneous in $y$.
-For more information on the physics of the extended Maxwell equations for the field $A(x,y)$ I refer to the specialized literature~\cite{Bucataru2007, Voicu2011}.
-The corresponding generalized Faraday 2-form is defined as
+In Finsler space, $A(x)$ acquires an extra dependence on the velocity variables where $A(x,y)$ is 0-homogeneous in $y$.
+Note that the field $A(x,y)$ depends on the coordinate of the physical space-time tangent bundle (of dimension $4 \times 4$).
+For more information on the physics of the extended Maxwell equations for the field $A(x,y)$ we refer to the specialized literature~\cite{Bucataru2007,Voicu2011}.
+The corresponding generalized Faraday 2-form is defined as $F= dA$ or, in local coordinates~\cite{Voicu2011},